 - Requests for proposals (RFP) and bid evaluation.
 The construction manager’s experience with local designers, engineers, contractors and suppliers is invaluable.

-- Awarding and signing contracts.
+- Awarding and signing contracts (project contract management).
 When service providers, contractors and suppliers have been chosen or procured, construction procurement schedules spell out how and when the various resources are to be managed with appropriate milestones clearly defined.
 Construction management software greatly facilitates this and the following step.

 - Administration and monitoring of the building process, including management of contract compliance, change orders, submittals, on-site quality evaluations, tracking performance, etc.